MarcelRocha/portfolio_data_science/README.md

       * Recommendation System: in this part, it was used the algorithm k-mean to cluster the clients of each Portfolio and then recommend new leads based on each cluster using the Knn algorithm.
 The clustering helped to make the project faster.
 But the validation metrics still need some work to undestand if the project was fully successful.

-*Tools: Scikit-learn, Pandas, Seaborn, Matplotlib*
+*Tools: Scikit-learn, Pandas, Seaborn, Matplotlib, SQL*

 If you liked what you saw, want to have a chat with me about the portfolio, work opportunities, or collaboration, you can reach me via e-mail at marcel_nanoufrj@gmail.com.